Highly anticipated sequel Breath of the Wild 2 is looking to become Nintendo’s flagship title for 2020.

-Remember, we’ll be updating this article every week with all the latest release date news, gameplay rumours and information.
+Remember, we’ll be updating this article regularly with all the latest release date news, gameplay rumours and information.

 NOW WATCH BELOW: Breath of the Wild 2’s official trailer!